What Are the Differences Between LED and OLED TV Displays?

 Brightness is one category where high-quality LED TVs consistently outperform OLEDs.
 OLED TVs can generally achieve peak brightness of around 800 nits, but certain LED models can do 1000 nits or better, with some even reaching the 1500- to 2000-nit range.

 OLED takes the lead in this category.
-To produce true black colors, TVs need to adjust the individual crystals in the pixels to block light from coming through.1 OLED TVs can achieve perfect black by turning off individual pixels completely.
+To produce true black colors, TVs need to adjust the individual crystals in the pixels to block light from coming through.
+OLED TVs can achieve perfect black by turning off individual pixels completely.

-The best LEDs have full-array local dimming, which provides extremely fine control over the contrast of what’s onscreen, but they can still suffer from "blooming," (when a bright area spoils the black of an adjacent dark area).
-So they can’t produce the true black as well or as consistently as OLEDs.
+The best LEDs have full-array local dimming, which provides extremely fine control over the contrast of what’s on-screen, but they can still suffer from "blooming," (when a bright area spoils the black of an adjacent dark area).
+So they can’t produce true black as well or as consistently as OLEDs.

 Contrast Ratio: This refers to the difference between the brightest and darkest point a TV screen can be.
 When you’re weighing your TV display options, keep in mind that a high-contrast display will make what you’re watching much more lifelike.
-High contrast keeps scenes from looking gray and washed out in dark, shadowy movies or TV shows.2
+High contrast keeps scenes from looking gray and washed out in dark, shadowy movies or TV shows.

 It makes sense that the black level plays a crucial role in the contrast ratio.
 Because of its extreme bright levels, and the fact that it can produce absolute black with no blooming, OLED is your best bet.